-- The Province of Ontario has provided updated guidance around isolation due to symptoms or exposure to Covid-19.
-Workers and patrons should follow provincial guidance and orders/instructions from their local public health unit. - Provincial clinical assessment and testing guidance has been updated to support PCR/molecular testing and antiviral treatment for certain individuals. - Organizations can access free rapid tests for members of their workplace or organization. - Individuals can access free rapid testing for at-home use at grocery and pharmacy locations in their community.
+- The Province of Ontario provides guidance around isolation due to symptoms or exposure to Covid-19.
+Workers and patrons should follow provincial guidance and orders/instructions from their local public health unit. - Provincial clinical assessment and testing guidance recommends PCR/molecular testing and antiviral treatment for certain individuals. - Organizations can access free rapid tests for members of their workplace or organization. - Individuals can access free rapid testing for at-home use at grocery and pharmacy locations in their community.